darskkaa/sneakerbots/README.md

 ## License

-This project is proprietary software.
-All rights reserved.
+This is a personal project-simply for personal use and learning material!